Akselera Tech

 Effective Customer Lifetime ValueMultiples of initial booking

 Small budgets win when every dollar targets high-intent, local searches.
-You do not need $10,000 per month to get results from Google Ads.
+You don't need $10,000/month.
 You need precision.
-A $1,200 budget focused on people in your service area who are searching for exactly what you offer will outperform a $5,000 budget sprayed across broad keywords and default settings.
-Also: calculate lifetime value, not just first-transaction ROI.
-A cleaning customer who stays for 12 months at $200/month is worth $2,400, not $200.
+A $1,200 budget focused on people in your service area searching for exactly what you offer will outperform a $5,000 budget sprayed across broad keywords and default settings.
+And calculate lifetime value, not just first-transaction ROI.
+A cleaning customer who stays 12 months at $200/month is worth $2,400, not $200.

-For budget allocation frameworks, see Google Ads Budget Optimization: The 70-20-10 Rule.
+Budget allocation frameworks: Google Ads Budget Optimization: The 70-20-10 Rule.

 Case Study 5: Local Gym — $1,500/Month, 7X Annual ROI